The-Ronin-Project/ronin-test-utilities/aidbox-search/README.md

 ## Implementation Details

-* Simulates requests that can be normally made on the [Rest WebPage](https://staging.project-ronin.aidbox.app/ui/console#/rest)
+* Simulate requests that can be normally made on the [Rest WebPage](https://staging.project-ronin.aidbox.app/ui/console#/rest)
 * For simplicity, this project has _**NO RONIN LIBRARY DEPENDENCIES**_
-* Uses publicly avaialbe [hapifhir](https://github.com/hapifhir/org.hl7.fhir.core) client (and not the interops client)
+* Uses publicly available [hapifhir](https://github.com/hapifhir/org.hl7.fhir.core) client (and not the interops client)
-* exeample usage the the internal hapifhir client is available [HERE](https://hapifhir.io/hapi-fhir/docs/client/generic_client.html).
+* example usage of the internal hapifhir client is available [HERE](https://hapifhir.io/hapi-fhir/docs/client/generic_client.html).
-* using the hapifhir built-in paging diddn't work (and would have been insanely slow it if did), so batch querying handled bespokely.
+* using the hapifhir built-in paging didn't work (and would have been insanely slow it if did), so batch querying handled bespokely.
-* currently doesn't have much as far as unittests (shame on me :-) )
+* currently doesn't have much unittesting (shame on me :-) )